 4-H is about creating experiences that help youth, and adults, learn in new ways and gain new experiences.
-Below, you will find the general learning experiences that you will
+Below, you will find the general learning experiences that you will be involved in through the 4-H program:

 4-H Meetings.... are held for a variety of reasons.
 Most organized community clubs meet monthly to discuss general business, conduct recreation, and learn something new.
 Project groups may meet more or less often.
 "Learn by doing."
 Is the 4-H slogan and can be seen in all of the 4-H practices.
 These learning experiences highlight just that.